-If you're new to aquariums or just looking to add a pretty, peaceful fish to your community tank, you can't go wrong with the Pearl Danio.
+If you're new to aquariums or just looking to add a pretty, peaceful fish to your community tank, you can't go wrong with the pearl danio.
 This easy-going species is hardy, easy to care for, and gets along with just about any other peaceful fish.
-Its iridescent colors make it unusually attractive, and provide a background to flashier species.
-Even better, the Pear Danio thrives in a smaller 20-gallon tank and reproduces readily in captivity.
+Its iridescent colors make it unusually attractive.
+The pearl danio thrives in a smaller 20-gallon tank and reproduces readily in captivity.

 |Origin||Burma, Sumatra, Thailand|